 Praxis: Personal & Community Formation PAX 507 A

-Fall 2022
+Fall 2023

 CJP Online Course Meeting Times: Bi-weekly TBA

-INSTRUCTOR INFORMATION:

-Talibah Aquil, M.A.
+INSTRUCTOR INFORMATION: Talibah Aquil, M.A.
+Talibah.Aquil@emu.edu Meetings by appointment

+SEMINAR DESCRIPTION:

-Talibah.Aquil@emu.edu Meetings by appointment COURSE DESCRIPTION: This pass/fail One-Hour bi-weekly seminar for MA in Transformational Leadership (MATL) students contributes to creating a foundation for the student's personal development and partners with the development of the learning community that supports students throughout their time at CJP and beyond.
+This pass/fail One-Hour bi-weekly seminar for MA in Transformational Leadership (MATL) students contributes to creating a foundation for the student's personal development and partners with the development of the learning community that supports students throughout their time at CJP and beyond.
 PAX 507A nurtures the importance of community process while also providing one on once care.
 This online seminar is rooted in reflective conversations and is co-led by the student-teachers and the wisdom of all who inhabit our virtual learning community.

 This seminar will explore themes of vocation/purpose, community creation, professional development and leadership.

-COURSE GOALS AND OBJECTIVES: - What is my purpose / vocation and how am I working (or not) to fulfill this vocation/purpose? - How do I bring my gifts and talents to meet the needs of this world? - What are my personal and professional goals for this semester?
+COURSE GOALS AND OBJECTIVES:

+- What is my purpose / vocation and how am I working (or not) to fulfill this vocation/purpose? - How do I bring my gifts and talents to meet the needs of this world? - What are my personal and professional goals for this semester?
 Beyond this semester? - What does discernment mean?
 How do I personally engage in discernment? - What are my personal values and how do I "show up" in my various communities? - What does it look like to create safe, brave and inclusive spaces within my different communities?

-REQUIRED TEXTS AND OTHER RESOURCES: The class will draw upon readings and reflections on the themes of community, vocation, and goal setting.
+REQUIRED TEXTS AND OTHER RESOURCES:

+The class will draw upon readings and reflections on the themes of community, vocation, and goal setting.

 Required readings will be posted on course Moodle site for each week.
 For personal and professional development, students may choose to purchase the following books used in this course:

-- M. Brown, Adrienne (2017).
+• M. Brown, Adrienne (2017).
 Emergent Strategy: Shaping Change, Changing Worlds.
 Chicago, CA: AK Press.
-ISBN 978-1-84935-260-4 - M. Brown, Adrienne (2019).
-Pleasure Activism: The Politics of Feeling Good.
-Chicago, CA: AK Press.
-ISBN 978-1-84935-326-7 © 2022 Talibah Aquil, M.A.
+ISBN 978-1-84935-260-4

-1 PAX 507 A Praxis: Personal and Community Formation • Hooks, Bell (2001).
+• Hooks, Bell (2001).
 All about Love: New Visions.
 New York, NY: HarperCollins Publishers.
+ISBN 0-688-16844-2

+© 2023 Talibah Aquil, M.A.
+PAX 507 A Praxis: Personal and Community Formation Fall 2023

-ISBN 0-688-16844-2 For further exploration, students may consider purchasing the following books: R. Heifetz, A. Grashow, M. Linsky (2009).
+For further exploration, students may consider purchasing the following books:

+R. Heifetz, A. Grashow, M. Linsky (2009).
 The Practice of Adaptive Leadership.
 Boston, MA.
 Harvard Business Review Press. (p.28-40).

 REQUIRED ASSIGNMENTS: